OfficeDev/office-js-docs-pr/docs/word/word-add-ins-core-concepts.md

 ---
 title: Word JavaScript object model in Office Add-ins
-description: 'Learn the most important classes in the Word-specific JavaScript object model.' ms.date: 3/17/2022 ms.localizationpriority: high
+description: Learn about the key components in the Word-specific JavaScript object model. ms.date: 3/17/2022 ms.localizationpriority: high
 ---